sam wallman is a comics journalist, political cartoonist and editor based in melbourne, australia.

 he has produced animated work for the victorian AIDS council, the australian council of trade unions, and la trobe university's department of gender, sexuality and diversity.

-he is currently developing his first book length comic, to be published by Scribe in late 2018.
+he is currently developing his first book length comic, to be published by Scribe.

 he is always trying to imagine what the contemporary symbol for the top hat might be.